Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the GeForce GTX 650 should in theory be just a bit superior to the Radeon R9 M370X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 650 should perform a little bit faster than the Radeon R9 M370X overall. (explain)

-Texel RateThe GeForce GTX 650 should be a little bit (approximately 6%) more effective at anisotropic filtering than the Radeon R9 M370X. (explain)
+Texel RateThe GeForce GTX 650 should be a small bit (about 6%) more effective at anisotropic filtering than the Radeon R9 M370X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison